Augmentative and alternative communication is a great tool to use at any age with the goal of improving communication.

 Another common question is if there is a particular age your child needs to reach before being recommended to use augmentative and alternative communication.

-Current research indications that augmentative and alternative communication helps at all ages, even if your child is under three.
+Current research indicates that augmentative and alternative communication helps at all ages, even if your child is under three.

 There are no particular milestones you need to reach to use augmentative and alternative communication.

-Instead, your speech therapist will recommend an appropriate type of augmentative and alternative communication based on their evaluation.
+Instead, your speech therapist for kids will recommend an appropriate type of augmentative and alternative communication based on their evaluation.

 How Can A Speech Therapist Help?